Get to Know Our Clinical Psychologist

 Clinical Psychologist | Founder of Upside Stories

-From volunteering on LGBTQIA+ helplines, to counselling young people and families, before dementia consulting, older persons mental health, and positive ageing — completing my clinical training and PhD — I learned how much more was possible at every stage of life.
+From volunteering on LGBTQIA+ helplines to counselling young people and families, and later working in dementia consulting, older persons mental health, and centres for positive ageing — completing my clinical training and PhD — I learned how much more was possible at every stage of life.

-My personal experiences — as a gay man, carer son, life explorer, and now a dad — bring sensitivity and insight to my practice, helping clients feel genuinely heard and understood.
+My personal experiences — from coming out, supporting my mum through dementia, navigating career transitions, and becoming a midlife dad to an incredible daughter — bring maturity, sensitivity, and insight to my practice, helping clients feel genuinely heard and understood.

 — Bruce